COURT UPDATE – Order

-During the red phase, all hearings set for in-custody defendants will be re-set on video-conferencing calendars to minimize the risk to vulnerable populations, meaning all transports during that period are cancelled.
+During the Red Phase, all hearings set for in-custody defendants will continue to be re-set on video-conferencing calendars to minimize the risk to vulnerable populations, meaning all transports during that period are cancelled.
 The parties are directed to immediately inform the court if any in-custody defendants are being held by this court so the court can reconsider the defendant’s custody status.
 This process is intended to supplement the court’s ongoing review of its own records of in-custody defendants.

 4. Out-of-Custody Defendants.

 - Exigent Circumstances Hearings.
 During the Red Phase, all exigent circumstances hearings that cannot be accommodated by WEBEX will be placed on regular pre-trial conference calendars with their assigned judges and handled in-person using the equipment we have available for the public to use at the courthouse.

 i.
 Traffic.
 Defendants who are issued a traffic citation during the Red Phase are ordered to pay their citation by mail, in person or via our website, or schedule an arraignment within 14 days of the date of the citation using the “Schedule Your Arraignment” link on our website, https://www.slc.gov/courts/.

 ii.
 Misdemeanor/Criminal.
 Defendants who are issued a misdemeanor/criminal citation during the Red Phase are ordered to schedule an arraignment within 14 days of the date of the citation using the “Schedule Your Arraignment” link on our website, https://www.slc.gov/courts/.